Izadel257/cs347-lab1-Git-experiments-/README.md

 8. Paul created a pull request via github where a description and comment was included.
 9. Mauricio reviewed and accepted (merged) the pull request
 10. Pulled the latest changes using `git pull` and performed a `git log` noticing that the merge from the checked out branch was performed successfully and logged in the git log.

+## Part III

+1. Edited the same file
+2. one person add, committed and pushed changes
+3. The second person did the same right after
+4. A merge conflict occured
+5. The second person prompted in the terminal git merge
+6. Resolved the issue but accepting both changes in the editor, then added, committed and pushed